Treating patients worldwide

 Saudi Arabia is fortunate in having many outstanding medical facilities and world-class doctors and consultants, and I feel proud to be part of what is a great British export – medical skills and expertise to complement those in many countries around the world.

-For more information about my work visit my CV page, or contact me here.
+For more information about Prof Nutting's work please visit the CV page, get in touch or arrange a consultation.